pyofwave/repotheweb/www/maps/mapSchema.md

 - type
 - scale

-Default is service dependant.
+Default is service dependent.

 ###style###

 This paramater is optional for implementation.
-It's value is a URL to a GSS file to be used to style the map.
-GSS is defined later in this standard.
+It's value is a URL to a SLD file to be used to style the map.

 ###dir###